mondele/btt-writer-docs/docs/dImport.rst

   * **Warning**: Choosing to overwrite the project removes all information on the computer related to the previous local project and substitutes it with the information from the imported project.

-  * We recommend that you do not choose this option if you have previously uploaded the project to Door43.
+  * We recommend that you do not choose this option if you have previously uploaded the project to the server.

   * If you run into difficulty you can always contact help@door43.org for help or submit a ticket using the following link: `<http://help.door43.org/en/topics/new>`_.